-Both Malaria and Dengue are endemic mosquito-borne diseases.
+Malaria and Dengue Both Malaria and Dengue are endemic mosquito-borne diseases.
 They bring in high rates of mortality and morbidity.
 Their co-infection poses a worldwide public health problem.
 With the increase in ease of globalized travel, the risk has coupled over the years.
-Concurrent infections of Malaria and Dengue occur with their own set of complications.
-Due to […]
+Concurrent infections of Malaria and Dengue occur with their own set of […]

-Tropical regions and vector-borne diseases are synonymous with each other.
+Vector-borne diseases Tropical regions and vector-borne diseases are synonymous with each other.
 India is no alien to it.
 Mosquitoes have brought in diseases for centuries.
 They have ravaged the population with the ferocity of these diseases.
 Whether it’s parasite or virus, the Mosquito vector has cropped in every Monsoon.
-This has created an increase in the pathogenicity […]
+This has created an increase in […]

 Leptospirosis is a zoonotic disease more prevalent in countries associated with poor sanitation and hygiene.
 It is a highly communicable disease of the tropical world passing on from the animals (primarily rodents and bovines), which are the reservoirs of the pathogen, to humans.
 The disease is caused by bacteria, specifically a Spirochaete, which was later […]